[UPDATE: The PDF file below was updated on August 26th, 2016]

 They are also adding lots of new templates all the time (which are tested beforehand).
 So basically, you are guaranteed to be using a high converting template straight out of the box.
 No other service that I know of offers this!

-9) Hybrid Connect
+9) Hybrid Connect (Now Thrive Leads)

 This allows you to create email optin boxes with the most impressive custom wizard editor I’ve ever seen (seriously check it out if you haven’t seen it before).